LakasNetwork/savore/_posts/2022-09-25-how-to-apply-for-a-student-visa-in-canada.md

 title:  "How to Apply for a Student Visa in Canada?"
 description: "Are you planning to get a student visa in Canada?
 Check out what documents you need to prepare for your journey.
 Good luck!"
 date:   2022-09-25
+author: rye
-categories: [Canada Journey]
+categories: [canada journey]
-image: "/assets/images/thumbnails/YT001 How to Apply for a Student Visa.png"
+image: assets/images/thumbnails/YT001 How to Apply for a Student Visa.png
 redirect_from:
   - /canada%20journey/2022/09/25/how-to-apply-for-a-student-visa-in-canada.html
   - /blog/1